-In the first quarter of 2005, in connection with our strategic alliance with GSK, we made progress in advancing our oncology development program.
+In the second quarter of 2005, in connection with our strategic alliance with GSK, we made progress in advancing our oncology development program.
 The oncology clinical trials program for ispinesib is a broad clinical trial program that consists of nine Phase II clinical trials and five Phase I/Ib clinical trials evaluating the use of ispinesib in a variety of both solid and hematologic cancers.
-The breadth of this clinical trial program reflects the potential of and the complexity of developing a drug candidate such as ispinesib.
-This approach should help us identify those tumor types that are the most promising for the continued development of ispinesib.
+The breadth of this clinical trials program reflects the potential of, and the complexity of developing, a drug candidate such as ispinesib.
+We expect this approach should help us to identify those tumor types that are the most promising for the continued development of ispinesib.

-Currently, ispinesib is being studied in six of a total of nine planned Phase II clinical trials evaluating the safety and efficacy of ispinesib in the treatment of cancer.
+Currently, ispinesib is being studied in eight of nine planned Phase II clinical trials evaluating the safety and efficacy of ispinesib in the treatment of cancer.
 GSK initiated the first Phase II clinical trial in late 2003 to evaluate ispinesib as a monotherapy in non-small cell lung cancer.
 In mid and late 2004, GSK initiated two additional Phase II monotherapy clinical trials to evaluate ispinesib in other prevalent tumor types that represent large commercial markets, specifically breast and ovarian cancers.
 During the first quarter, the NCI, in conjunction with GSK, began enrollment of patients in two Phase II clinical trials, the first of which is focused on ispinesib for the second-line treatment of patients with colorectal cancer, and the second of which is focused on the first-line treatment of patients with hepatocellular cancer.
-More recently, the NCI initiated another Phase II clinical trial evaluating ispinesib in the first-line treatment of patients with melanoma.
-We anticipate that other Phase II clinical trials will be initiated in 2005 that will evaluate ispinesib in several other tumor types.
-In aggregate, we anticipate that Phase II clinical trials for ispinesib may potentially enroll approximately 400 patients at over 50 clinical trial sites worldwide, and evaluate our drug candidate in patients with an array of tumor types who have failed multiple prior therapies in both later- and earlier-line treatments.
-Furthermore, we anticipate that ispinesib may eventually be used in combination therapy regimens utilizing existing cancer drugs.
+In the second quarter of 2005, the NCI initiated two additional Phase II clinical trials, one evaluating ispinesib in the first-line treatment of patients with melanoma and the second evaluating ispinesib in the first- or second-line treatment of patients with head and neck cancer.
+The NCI also recently initiated a trial evaluating ispinesib in the second-line treatment of patients with metastatic renal cell carcinoma.
+In aggregate, we anticipate that Phase II clinical trials for ispinesib may potentially enroll up to 400 patients at approximately 50 clinical trial sites worldwide, and evaluate our drug candidate in patients with an array of tumor types who have failed multiple prior therapies in both laterarder.
 In 2004, GSK initiated Phase Ib clinical trials to evaluate ispinesib in combination with standard anti-cancer therapeutics.
-In aggregate, we anticipate that Phase I clinical trials for ispinesib may potentially enroll over 100 patients at over 10 clinical trial sites worldwide.
+In aggregate, we anticipate that Phase I clinical trials to evaluate ispinesib in combination with standard anti-cancer therapeutics.
+In aggregate, we anticipate that spinesib may potentially be used in combination therapy regimens utilizing existing cancer drugs.
+In 2004, GSK initiated Phase Ib clinical trials to evaluate ispinesib in combinat

-Ongoing open-label monotherapy Phase II clinical trials of ispinesib under GSK sponsorship through our strategic alliance are as follows:
+Phase II clinical trials of ispinesib, sponsored by GSK through our strategic alliance, or by the NCI are as follows: